jameskbecker/ku-project-manager/README.md

 # KU Project Manager
+This is an open-source CRUD web application I developed, as part of my final year university course work.
+It aims to create a better experience for university students.

 ## To run:
 Navigate to the project folder in terminal/command prompt and run the following comand: